DhruvDalvi/Digital-Watch-and-Stopwatch-System/README.md

 * Stopwatch stop operation
 * Stopwatch reset operation

-Simulation waveforms are used to observe the behavior of the counters and control signals.
+Simulation waveforms are used to observe the behaviour of the counters and control signals.

 # Simulation